 Save yourself a bucket load of money by doing this yourself.
 My brother was quoted over £2000 for a veranda a similar size to mine.
 I built my DIY veranda for £431.96.
 So if you want a veranda, canopy, patio cover, pergola or simple lean-to, why not try it yourself and save well over £1000.
-This veranda was simple enough to build.
-Any competent DIYer can make this with these simple instructions.
+This veranda was simple enough to build and any competent DIYer can make this with the below simple instructions.

 Most competent DIYers can achieve this structure with a few basic tools and a bit of research.
 It uses the house and good ground supports for structural strength and the canopy for weather protection.
-The materials I’ve used can be found in most DIY stores like B&Q, Wickes but I’d recommend buying the corrugated sheeting online if you can’t find the correct thickness locally.
+The materials I’ve used can be found in most DIY stores like B&Q or Wickes but I’d recommend buying the corrugated sheeting online if you can’t find the correct thickness (1.1mm) locally.

 We’ve recently added some decking & guttering which cost an additional £450.

 Before you get started on your DIY veranda, one important question that many people have asked me is – Does my DIY veranda require planning permission?
 More often than not you won’t need planning permission but check the below list and keep your construction within the guidelines.
 You can also check the UK Planning Portal for more information and it’s always worth checking with your local planning department before you get started.

 Another thing is to make sure you don’t want to extend your home any time soon.
 We had been debating a single storey extension, so postponed the veranda until we had firmly decided this was not required.
 If you’re thinking of extending your property then check out your local extension builders north London for quotes before you get started on your veranda.

 - Must not be wider than the existing building.